 Disabling checking of the server certificate can be achieved by disabling (setting to False) both the CheckServerCertificate and CheckCertificateRevocation settings for all component agents on the managed device.
-In this mode of operation, the CA certificate is not required to be installed on the managed device.
+In this mode of operation, the CA certificate is not required on the managed device.

-Agent third-party deployment: HTTPS CA Certificate File Format (UNIX)
+Agent Third-Party Deployment: HTTPS CA Certificate File Format (UNIX)